NavigoLearn/Navigo-FrontEnd/src/components/roadmap/nodes/Docs.md

-I will write here some notes about how the node editing works The roadmap has its initial edit or view states which suffice for editing tabs But when it comes to nodes we need to have a nested edit or view state nested inside the edit state of the roadmap.
+I will write here some notes about how the node editing works The roadmap_static has its initial edit or view states which suffice for editing tabs But when it comes to nodes we need to have a nested edit or view state nested inside the edit state of the roadmap_static.
-For example when editing the title you shouldn't be able to click and open a tab so that leads to a separation of the edit and view states inside the already editing mode of the roadmap. <br/>
+For example when editing the title you shouldn't be able to click and open a tab so that leads to a separation of the edit and view states inside the already editing mode of the roadmap_static. <br/>
 <br/>
 That is why I created the State manager component.
 The flow is the following<br/>
 You have some root component containing multple properties that can be edited<br/>